flexible hours, good pay, lots of learning

 Sample Interview Questions

-What kind of feedback do you like to receive?
+What do you like about tax accounting?